 The Municipal Government Act (MGA) outlines the purpose and scope of powers for municipalities.
 The Bowness Redevelopment Plan is a statutory document that designates an area within the city for redevelopment.
-The Bowness Area Redevelopment Plan (referred to as 'this Plan') must be read in conjunction with the Municipal Development Plan (MDP) Volume 1 and Volume 2 Part 3: The Developed Areas Guidebook (the Guidebook) (see Map 2 for the area that is subject to the Guidebook), the Calgary Transportation Plan (CTP) and other City of Calgary policy and guiding documents, unless otherwise indicated.
+The Bowness Area Redevelopment Plan (referred to as 'this Plan') must be read in conjunction with the Municipal Development Plan (MDP) Volume 1 and Volume 2 Part 3: The Developed Areas Guidebook (the Guidebook), fee Gapary Transportation Plan (CTP) and other City of Calgary Policy and guiding documents, unless otherwise indicated.
 In the event of a discrepancy between this Plan and the Guidebook, the policy of the Guidebook will prevail.

-Format of the Area Redevelopment Plan
+1.2 Format of the Area Redevelopment Plan